The Music Department faculty and staff members are recognized for their accomplishments as performers, composers, educators, producers and engineers.

 email@example.com | 206-546-4618

-Known for her expressive and passionate performances, pianist Jensina Oliver (formerly Jensina Oliver Byington) has appeared as soloist and chamber musician in the United States, China, Canada, Europe, and Israel.
-Her performances with orchestra include appearances in June 2011 with the Hubei Provincial Orchestra of Wuhan, China, as well as concerts with the Orchestra of Southern Utah, Utah Philharmonia, Intermountain Chamber Orchestra, University of Washington Symphony, and University of Utah Symphony Orchestra.
+Known for her expressive and passionate performances, pianist Jensina Oliver has appeared as soloist and chamber musician in the United States, China, Canada, Costa Rica, Israel, and Europe.
+Her performances with orchestra include appearances with the Hubei Provincial Orchestra of Wuhan, China, as well as concerts with the Utah Philharmonia, Orchestra of Southern Utah, Intermountain Chamber Orchestra, University of Washington Symphony, and University of Utah Symphony Orchestra.
 She was a national finalist of the MTNA Chamber Competition, was a resident artist at the Banff Chamber Music Festival, and has won several solo and concerto competitions throughout the United States.
+Ms. Oliver earned her DMA at the University of Washington and has taught at Shoreline Community College since 1998.

 Master of Education, City University